MythicTy/DingiesAndDragQueens/source/content/Turn of Fortunes Wheel/Public/World/Sigil/The Wards/The Hive Ward.md

 # The Gatehouse
 > The Gatehouse, the home of the Bleak Cabal and a fortress of rehabilitation and renewal.
 The tiered, ivory sanctuary rests on a hill at the end of Bedlam Run, a curved road that rises to meet the entrance.
 Calming fountains cascade over its chalk white balconies, which radiates from the central tower.

-You visited here after invited by [[Pugdug]] in an attempt to help you with your Glitch.
+You visited here after invited by [[Pugdug]] in an attempt to help you with your [[The Glitch|Glitch]].
 The Gatehouse is the home of the Bleak Cabal, and is full of community kitchens, hospital wards, and rest sites for the sick, injured, and afflicted.